There are currently over 58,000 plugins available that bloggers can use to enhance their WordPress sites (and that’s

 So what’s the cure for analysis paralysis and customization craziness?
-The cure is to methodically walk through the setup and customization process, which is exactly what we’re going to do here at Food Blogger Pro as we start our plugins deep dive courses.
+The cure is to methodically walk through the setup and customization process, which is exactly what we do here with our Essential Plugins courses!

-With the plugins deep dive courses we’ll take a look at what we consider to be the six most important plugins for food bloggers.
+In these courses, we take a look at what we consider to be the most important plugins for food bloggers.
 In fact, if I were to create a food blog from scratch today, these are the plugins that I would immediately install and activate.
-In this blog post, I’ll preview the six plugins and discuss why they’re important.
+In this blog post, I’ll preview the plugins and discuss why they’re important.

 An important note before we start: Some of these plugins are free and can be found on the WordPress plugin repository.
 Others are premium, meaning that you need to purchase them from a third party.